Information for Walkers

 SAFETY POLICY

 Carefully read the walk description to ensure that you are capable of walking the route at a moderate pace (about 2 miles per hour) without risk to health.
 Remember that a short moderate walk may be more demanding than a longer easy one.
+Ask the leader for more details if you are unsure.

 Dress sensibly.
 Make sure that you have suitable clothing and footwear for the weather expected.
 A walking pole or stick can be of great help.